Alisa1989/sampleUnityGitignore/README.md

 Anytime you want to push to the remote type ```git push -u origin main``` Anytime you want to pull from remote type ```git pull origin main```

+##Troubleshooting

+If everything is failing, you can check ```git status``` where you should see the branch you are own, which should be main, and all the changes to be committed